lacework/go-sdk/cli/docs/lacework_report-definition_show.md

 ### Options

 ```
   -h, --help             help for show
+      --version string   show a version of a report definition
 ```

 ### Options inherited from parent commands